harena-lab/harena-manager/README.md

 `<URL_HARENA_MANAGER>`

-### Running the code locally within docker containers
+### Running locally within docker containers

-#### For developers

-If you want to contribute to harena-manager, we provide a Docker<sup>1</sup>     container to develop environments.
+If you want to run harena-manager code, we provide a Docker<sup>1</sup> container to develop environments.
-This is the recomended way of run harena-manager code, since it guarantees the default configuration of the development environment, dispensing a manual configuration.

-<sub><sup>1</sup>Make sure you have [docker](https://docs.docker.com/install/) and [docker-compose command](https://docs.docker.com/compose/install/) already installed on your system.</sub>
+We recomend to use the container, however you are free to run the code in the way you want.
+Containers guarantee the minimal configuration required to run the code.
+We suggest to read [docker](https://docs.docker.com/install/) e [docker-compose](https://docs.docker.com/compose/install/) documentations to install `docker` and learn further about containers.

+##### Intructions

 Clone harena manager repository, get into it, checkout development branch, and build the manager docker image:
 ```bash